Info

 Sustainability

 At Solstice Festival, sustainability is woven into every aspect of production, aiming for a net-negative carbon footprint by 2026.
-We are committed to a fully circular economy system in collaboration with Caracara Collective, prioritizing renewable energy, waste reduction, and resource-efficient practices.
+We are committed to a fully circular economy system, prioritizing renewable energy, waste reduction, and resource-efficient practices.

 Renewable Energy: Our partnership with Ruka Resort ensures that all electricity is sourced from renewable energy, minimizing emissions from stage operations, lighting, and facilities.

-Circular Economy & Waste Management: We operate an ambitious circular economy program with Caracara Collective, transforming waste into reusable materials for future festivals.
-Plastic waste is repurposed into durable recycled materials used in structures and art installations.
+Circular Economy & Waste Management: We have been operating an ambitious circular economy program with Caracara Collective, transforming waste into reusable materials for future festivals.
+Plastic has been repurposed into durable recycled materials used in structures and art installations.
 Our commitment extends to sourcing recycled components from Kuusamo’s waste stations, further reducing landfill impact and promoting material reuse.

 Sustainable Transportation: To minimize travel emissions, we prioritize shared transport options.
 Our shuttle buses from Helsinki and Oulu reduce the need for individual vehicles, accommodating nearly 400 attendees and staff.
 Electric vehicles are used for on-site logistics, artist transport, and operational needs, reinforcing our low-carbon mission.